 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-There are a few train stations in London to start your trip from including London Victoria, London Euston and London Kings Cross.
-In Frankfurt am Main you have a few train station options to choose from for your arrival including Frankfurt (M) Flughafen Regionalbf, Frankfurt Main Ost and Frankfurt am Main - Stadion.
+When departing from London, you have various train station options to start your journey from including London Victoria, London St Pancras International and London Paddington.
+When arriving in Frankfurt am Main, you can end your route in train stations like Frankfurt (M) Flughafen Regionalbf, Frankfurt Main Ost and Frankfurt am Main - Stadion.

-Passengers board the train most frequently from London Victoria, which is located around 1.2 miles (2 km) away from the city center, and they get off the train at Frankfurt (M) Flughafen Regionalbf, located 6.7 miles (10.8 km) away from the city center.
+Passengers board the train most frequently from London Victoria, which is located around 1.8 miles (2.9 km) away from the city centre, and they get off the train at Frankfurt (M) Flughafen Regionalbf, located 9.2 miles (14.8 km) away from the city centre.